fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have also added code to eventhandler to see the node number and event number of incoming events.

 I have also added code to raise a message in a task from another task.
 This is not yet tested.
+It is now modified and raises a criticalEvent withing the TaskManagerIO structure.
+This could be used to send CBUS events.